Lois Romano

-Lois Romano is a national journalist who was an editor, political writer, and columnist for The Washington Post and Politico.
+Lois Romano is an American journalist who was an editor, political writer, and columnist for The Washington Post and Politico.

-She is currently authoring "An Inconvenient Widow, The Torment, Trial and Triumph of Mary Todd Lincoln," for Simon & Schuster, which will be published May 15, 2026.
+She is the author of the New York Times bestseller, An Inconvenient Widow, The Torment, Trial and Triumph of Mary Todd Lincoln, for Simon & Schuster, which was published in May 2026.
+The book received praise from historians Doris Kearns Goodwin and Jon Meacham.
+The book also received favorable reviews from The New York Times, The Wall Street Journal, and The New Yorker.

+Career

 During her long career at the Post, she covered seven presidential races, served as a columnist, and was a regional correspondent based in Tulsa.
 Romano started at the Post in the paper’s acclaimed Style section, writing in-depth profiles on personalities like Donald Trump, Joe Biden, Hillary Clinton, Jesse Jackson Gary Hart, Sen. John Kerry during his presidential campaign, and Michelle Obama.
 In 2000, she wrote a seven-part biographical series for the Posts National section on George W. Bush.
 In 2007, a dozen women who had worked for Hillary Clinton since Bill Clinton's first presidential campaign, and were now running her presidential campaign, posed for a front page story written by Romano on "Hillaryland".

 As a regional correspondent, Romano covered national issues including race relations, the fall of Enron, the death penalty, and both Oklahoma City bombing trials in Denver.
 In addition, Romano covered congressional and gubernatorial races.

-In 1991, she created and designed the Posts personality column, "The Reliable Source", which became a well read and high impact feature at the paper.
+In 1991, she created and designed the Posts personality column, "The Reliable Source", which became a well-read and high-impact feature at the paper.

 In the spring of 2008, Romano was a fellow at the Institute of Politics at Harvard College and taught a study group on the general election.
 In 2017, she joined the staff of the IOP as a strategic advisor.
-She was on the adjunct facility at American University and has taught a variety of courses, including "How the News Media Have Shaped American History".
+She was on the adjunct faculty at American University and has taught a variety of courses, including "How the News Media Have Shaped American History".
 In 2009, she was a fellow at the Hoover Institution at Stanford University.

 After Barack Obama was elected president, she created the Posts video series "The Obama Era: Voices of Power" to profile American politicians who impact the political process.

 In 2011, she left the paper for Newsweek/ Daily Beast, in 2012, joined Politico as a senior political reporter.
 Politico was started by her former Washington Post colleagues, John F. Harris and Jim VandeHei.
 After covering the presidential campaign, she became first editorial director of Politico events.
 She was instrumental in shaping live editorial programming and content for the organization's dozens of issue-driven events, as well as its largest event series, Women Rule and What Works.